Infinario/unity-sdk/README.md

 infinario.Update(new Dictionary<string,object> {{"level", 1}}); // A shorthand for adding properties to the current customer
 ```
 ### Timestamps
 The SDK automatically adds timestamps to all events.
-To specify your own timestamp, use one of the following overriden methods:
+To specify your own timestamp, use one of the following method overloads:
 ```
 infinario.Track("my_player_action", <long_your_tsp>);
 infinario.Track("my_player_action", <properties> , <long_your_tsp>);